xivanalysis/xivanalysis/docs/getting-started.md

+---
+nav_order: 1
+---

 # Getting Started

-Before starting, you will need to install a few tools:
+Before contributing, you will need to install a few tools:

 - [git](https://git-scm.com/)<br>
   We use `git` to manage the source code and facilitate contributions.